RiniJ7/React-props/README.md

 #React props - learn the fundementals using functional & class components
+- Props is a special keyword in React that stands for properties and is used for passing data from one component to another.
+Data with props are passed in a unidirectional flow from parent to child

 This is learning props through rendering a product display in an e-commerce page.